Aaron-Bopp/TIM/40_Evergreens/Social anxiety isn't irrational it's just overcompensation.md

 ---
 created: 2021-06-15
 tags: node/evergreen
-sr-due: 2021-11-03
+sr-due: 2021-11-16
-sr-interval: 4
+sr-interval: 12
 sr-ease: 234
 ---

 #### [[Social anxiety isn't irrational it's just overcompensation]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 People who say [[anxiety]] is irrational are just unaware of their surroundings.
-Or they will answer to their fears but not understand where they come from, [[We value our biggest insecurities because they protect us from the biggest threats]]
+Or they will answer to their fears but not understand where they come from: [[We value our biggest insecurities because they protect us from the biggest threats]]

 For the most part [[anxiety]] is completely natural and normal [[Neuroscience|neurological]] reaction, but it can extended into the realm of overcompensation by [[trauma]] (i.e. [[Rejection Sensitivity]]), [[neurodiversity]], or simply a warped sense of reality.